 What is Shared House

-About Shared House
+About Shared house

 A shared house, sometimes called as a guest house, is an apartment (or a house) for rent in which you can share rooms and facilities with other residents.
 Shared houses convenient for travelers and people who are looking for accommodations for short-term.
 Mostly without a damage deposit, a key money, a brokerage fee, and a guarantor, you can rent a room monthly.